BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/greenness_forecast.md

 | `greenness_index` | `int` | The index for the current forecast |
 | `greenness_score` | `string` | The score associated by Octopus Energy for the current forecast |
 | `is_highlighted` | `bool` | Determines if the current forecast has been highlighted by Octopus Energy |

+!!! info

+    You can use the [data_last_retrieved sensor](./diagnostics.md#greenness-forecast-data-last-retrieved) to determine when the underlying data was last retrieved from the OE servers.

 ## Next Index